 What’s Next: Kinder Morgan announced in May, 2013 it was abandoning plans for the export terminal.
 It said it is interested in building at an alternative site in the Northwest.

-This two-port plan would bring coal by rail to the Port of Morrow in Boardman, Ore.
+This two-port plan would have brought coal by rail to the Port of Morrow in Boardman, Ore.
 The Boardman terminal is also known as the Coyote Island Terminal.
-There it would be transferred by barge and delivered to the Port of St. Helens and loaded onto ships headed for Asia.
+There it would have been transferred by barge and delivered to the Port of St. Helens and loaded onto ships headed for Asia.

 Players: Ambre Energy North America & Pacific Transloading